 - Vast productivity gains relating to increased use of automation and information technologies have helped U.S. manufacturers retain and in many areas enhance their global competitiveness in recent years, even as the number of Americans employed in manufacturing has declined since its peak in 1979.

-- U.S. exports of manufactured goods reached nearly $1.3 trillion in 2016, accounting for nearly 60% of all U.S. exports.
+- U.S. exports of manufactured goods reached nearly $1.4 trillion in 2019, accounting for more than 82% of all U.S. merchandise exports.

-- The U.S. Department of Commerce estimates that exports of manufactured goods directly support approximately 6 million U.S. factory jobs—roughly half of all manufacturing employment.
+- The U.S. Department of Commerce estimates that exports of manufactured goods directly support more than 6 million U.S. manufacturing jobs—roughly half of all manufacturing employment.

 TRADE AND U.S. SERVICES

-- U.S. exports of services are also booming, reaching $750 billion in 2016 and achieving a trade surplus in services of $248 billion, according to the U.S. Department of Commerce.
+- U.S. exports of services are also booming, reaching nearly $850 billion in 2019, according to the U.S. Department of Commerce.